 High-Intensity Exercises

-For those with a high level of fitness looking to challenge themselves, high-intensity interval training (HIIT), circuit training, or advanced strength workouts can help improve speed, power, and muscle definition.
+For those with a high fitness level looking to challenge themselves, high-intensity interval training (HIIT), circuit training, or advanced strength workouts can help improve speed, power, and muscle definition.
 However, it’s vital to monitor intensity and ensure good form to avoid injury.

 Tips for Staying Consistent